dhia7an/agent-sdk/docs/debugging/README.md

 ## Operational tips

 - **Retention** – traces are plain JSON.
 Rotate or purge `logs/` on a schedule if you generate many sessions.
-- **Privacy** – disable `logData` when prompts contain sensitive information, or redact inside your own tooling before upload.
+- **Privacy** – disable `logData` when prompts contain sensitive information, or redact inside your own tooling before forwarding via your sink.
 - **Streaming** – `mode` is currently `"batched"` for all sessions.
 Streaming hooks are reserved for future versions.
 - **Correlation** – events include both `sessionId` and `eventId`, making it simple to join with other telemetry sources.